 Set low by the estuary of the Taf, Laugharne Castle is still dramatic with its red stone walls.
 The Normans chose a site that could be reinforced from the sea when they arrived just after 1100.
-In the centuries of war it fell to the lord Rhys in 1189, to Llywelyn the Great in 1215 and Llywelyn the Last in 1257.
-In this last attack the Norman lord, Guy de Brian was captured and his castle burnt.
-The two big round towers inside survive from before the capture.
+In the centuries of war, it fell to the lord Rhys in 1189, to Llywelyn the Great in 1215 and to Llywelyn the Last in 1257.
+The Norman lord, Guy de Brian, was captured in this last attack, and his castle was burnt.
+The two giant round towers inside survive before the capture.
 His son, also Guy, built the outer walls in the 1280s to a diamond plan with a gatehouse at the south.
 Another Guy was Edward III’s adviser.
 He improved the outer and inner gatehouses in the 1380s.
-When the castle was falling into disuse it was revived as a Tudor house by Sir John Perrot of Carew Castle, unfinished when he was disgraced in 1591 and sent to die in the Tower of London.
+When the castle fell into disuse, it was revived as a Tudor house by Sir John Perrot of Carew Castle, unfinished when he was disgraced in 1591 and sent to die in the Tower of London.
 The interior became a pleasure garden in the eighteenth century and remains one.
 Dylan Thomas wrote in the gazebo that overlooks the water.
 Between the two round towers of the inner castle are the ruins of Perrot’s Elizabethan house, tall but modest compared to what he built at Carew.

 Take a look at our wonderful holiday cottages in Laugharne.